tyknkd/flashcard-app/SQL_TESTING.md

 * Table description: Data for each flashcard: the clue/question for the "front" of the card, the corresponding answer for the "back" of the card, the category (e.g., SAT vocabulary study set, GRE vocabulary, etc.), and notes (e.g., part-of-speech, frequency, etc.)
 * Fields (name and description):
   * `card_id`: integer, unique index key
-  * `category`: alphanumeric, category/set to which entry belongs (e.g., SAT vocabulary set, GRE vocabulary set, elementary-level Spanish-English vocabulary set, etc.)
+  * `category`: alphanumeric, category/set descriptive code with no whitespace characters describing which entry belongs (e.g., SAT_vocab, GRE_vocab, Spanish_English_elem_vocab)
   * `front`: alphanumeric, clue/question/prompt for "front" of card
   * `back`: alphanumeric, answer/response/definition/translation for "back" of card
   * `notes`: alphanumeric, additional information (e.g., part-of-speech, frequency, etc.)
 * List of tests for verifying each table:
-  * After initial populate, data for each row and column in flashcard source CSVs is in table and category matches source data category
+  * After initial populate, data for each row and column in flashcard source CSVs is in table and category matches source data category:
+    * `category` matches source data category
+    * `front` matches source data prompt/word
+    * `back` matches source data answer/definition
+    * `notes` matches source data notes
   * After initial populate, only rows in source data are in table (i.e., no extra data points from unknown sources)

 ###  Table 2 ###